BuwanekaGodage/Age-Calculator/README.md

 # Age-Calculator
-This is a Simple age calculator that I code for fun
+This is a Simple age calculator that I coded for fun